**The story of Amelia Earhart inspires us to stop making excuses and dream bigger than ourselves.

 Enough right?!
 A good excuse is still an excuse.

 I look in my children’s eyes and see their innocence and bravery.
 Conflicting traits?
 Perhaps?
-But, children naturally have dreams bigger then themselves.
+But, children naturally have dreams bigger than themselves.

 They believe Santa is real, so he is.
 They believe the tooth fairy is real, and so it is.
 They just believe.
-They don’t have to have anybody tell them to believe.
-We are all born in this world the same way, with dreams bigger then ourselves.
-We don’t limit ourselves, at least til we are older.
+Nobody has to tell them to believe.
+We are all born in this world the same way, with dreams bigger than ourselves.
+We don’t limit ourselves, at least till we are older.

 My recent television obsession is Master Chef Jr. These kids are amazing.
 On a recent episode, the children were showing pictures of their dreams.
 There were some crazy dreams!
 No one has said their dreams were crazy yet!

 I’m not saying all their dreams will pan out, but the point is to let them dream big with no excuses.

 If we don’t limit ourselves or our children, then we can do big and crazy things!

 Even though Amelia made her dreams come true, it does not mean she did not have to work on them every day.
 She had to earn the money, take lessons, plus endure what naturally would come with an anti-cultural mindset.
 And she did this at a time when many people didn’t think Women should even work outside the home.